zvtoth/zvtoth.github.io/5_Events.md

 Some events I am involved in organizing.

-### Conference: Late Medieval Hylomorphism – Hylomorphic Theory, 1300–1600.
+### Conference: Late Medieval Hylomorphism – Matter and Form, 1300–1600.

 A conference that brings together scholars working various issues of hylomorphism from the early fourteenth to the early seventeenth century.